Scuola Grande di San Giovanni Evangelista: Interior

-Art
+Works of art

+Painting cycle of the Miracles of the True Cross

 A number of Italian Renaissance artists, including Pietro Perugino, Vittore Carpaccio, Gentile Bellini, Giovanni Mansueti and Lazzaro Bastiani, were commissioned to paint a number of canvasses for the Oratory of the Cross.
-Each one showed episodes of the story of the Relic of the Cross.
+Each one showed episodes of the story of the Relic of the True Cross.
 Following the Napoleonic suppression these became government property and in 1820 were moved to the Gallerie dell'Accademia where they can be seen today.

-The canvas painted by Perugino has been lost, but the eight surviving paintings executed between 1496 and 1501, contain depictions of some of the most famous parts of Venice.
+The canvas painted by Perugino has been lost, but the eight surviving paintings were created between 1496 and 1501 (except the one by Benedetto Rusconi), contain depictions of some of the most famous parts of Venice and a story: